-If you are, you’ll doubtless be thinking about the cost of getting a professional decorator to come in and complete the project for you.
+If you’re thinking about wallpapering a room, you’ll no doubt be thinking about the cost of getting a professional decorator to come in and complete the project for you.
 While you can hang wallpaper yourself, to get a quality finish it’s always worth at least considering using a specialist decorator – they’ll get your decorating sorted quickly and to a better standard than you could achieve on your own.
 The average cost of a painter and decorator in the UK is £180 per day and it will take that long to wallpaper an average sized room.

-So, to help you with how much it’s likely to cost you to get wallpaper hung in your home, we’ve come up with this comprehensive price guide, covering just how much the prices will generally be, across a range of different scenarios.
+So, to help you with how much it’s likely to cost you to get wallpaper hung in your home, we’ve come up with this comprehensive price guide, covering how much wallpapering will cost across a range of different scenarios.
 We’ll cover the costs for wallpapering different sized rooms and adding a feature wall, as well as including some information on the cost of the materials you’ll need and the preparation of the walls.

 Of course, this is only a rough guide.
-The cost to the right is for wallpapering a medium sized room – roughly 20m2.
-We’ve also assumed that your walls are in relatively good condition, as preparation can add to the cost, and that you’ve chose averagely priced wallpaper.
+We’ve aassumed that your walls are in relatively good condition, as preparation can add to the cost, and that you’ve chosen averagely-priced wallpaper.
 Some wallpaper can be very expensive – more on that later.

 Remember that wallpapering, like many other decorating projects, is often included as part of a set of other jobs, like painting skirting boards and architrave, glossing doors and radiators, or even painting the ceiling.
 It’ll generally be more cost effective to get these jobs all done at the same time, so think carefully about all the work you want to get done.